phpspec/phpspec/docs/cookbook/matchers.rst

         }
     }

-You may want to specify against the message of the error.
+You may want to specify the message of the error.
 You can do this by adding a string parameter to the `shouldTrigger` method :

 .. code-block:: php